Twitchkidd/gfcom-dep-2020/content/blog/see,-see-with-your-special-eyes!/index.md

 #4, custom loopy-doos!
 Most of the questions are in a flat list, I've got the more custom thing going on for some inputs, but not all, HENCE!

 My back is _killing_ me right now, lol standing here and coding is a no-go right now.

+// Okay, so, it's much later, ready to go though, went for a long walk, set up a lot of pillows on the sofa, walked Dawa again, he got dinner, snacks, chewies, he's okay, let's go!